Eco-Mode-WP/Eco-Mode/README.md

 ### Reschedules of actions that perform external requests

 The plugin's goal is to be an opinionated actor that automatically reduces scheduled actions that contain external requests.
 That way, it can have a positive impact on the carbon footprint of a website out-of-the-box.

 Current examples of such automatic reschedules:
 * Reduces runs of the `wp_https_detection` scheduled action from twice per day to weekly, if the site is already on https.
 Otherwise, it reduces it to daily.
 * Reduces runs of the `wp_version_check` scheduled action from twice per day to weekly, if the site is already on an outdated version.
-* Disables completely the the `wp_version_check` scheduled action, if the site has an active `DISALLOW_FILE_MODS` define.
+* Disables completely the `wp_version_check` scheduled action, if the site has an active `DISALLOW_FILE_MODS` define.

 But in order to maximize potential impact, the plugin also implements a public API for hosts, web owners, etc. to hook into and reschedule such requests even further themselves, according to their site's specific needs and requirements.

 **Public API**

 To reschedule a scheduled event, just call the following line, and replace 'daily' with your desired recurrence.
-This is an open API and can be used at you.
+This is an open API and can be used at will.
 This needs to be called prior to the actual register hook.

 ```\EcoMode\EcoModeWP\Alter_Schedule::reschedule( 'action_name', 'daily' )```